 Certificate/Continuing Education Information:

-Certificate of participation/continuing education credit requires the following: Attending the 4 live course sessions OR listening to the 4 recorded sessions AND completing the homework literature search assignment.
+Certificate of participation/continuing education credit requires the following: Attending the 4 live course sessions, listening to the 2 pre-recorded sessions and completing a homework literature research assignment OR listening to all 6 recorded sessions (4 live sessions and 2 pre-recorded sessins) and completing the homework literature search assignment.

-Approved for 9 contact hours for nurses as required by the California Board of Registered Nurses, Provider # CEP13960.
+Approved for 8.4 contact hours for nurses as required by the California Board of Registered Nurses, Provider # CEP13960.
+Approval pending for 7 hours of continuing education credit from the International Association of Yoga Therapists (IAYT).

 ?This course provided a delightful experience to network with like-minded individuals.”